 E-learning, also known as electronic learning or online learning, is the process of delivering your training materials electronically using digital resources.
 With this sales training technique, they can decide when and where they want to take their training, and most importantly, move and learn at their own pace.
 There’s no burden of taking things slowly or quickly—they can spend as much time learning a certain topic, procedure, or strategy as they like, and also skip the parts that they already know.

 Several e-learning platforms can help you jumpstart your online training initiative.
 EdApp, for example, offers a free authoring tool that can transform your modules and PDFs into visually appealing, highly interactive e-learning courses.
 You don’t need any coding experience to get started.
 Just select from their ready-made templates, copy and paste your content, and hit publish.
-This platform is also jam-packed with a lot of automated training functions that can automate a range of repetitive tasks, like assigning employees to the right training or scheduling the deployment of your e-learning materials.
+This learning platform is also jam-packed with a lot of automated training functions that can automate a range of repetitive tasks for trainers, like assigning employees to the right training or scheduling the deployment of your elearning development materials.

 Reading a stack of modules or watching static PowerPoint presentations aren’t only uninspiring, but also ineffective.
 This is because salespeople, just like everyone else, can’t process a lot of information in just one sitting.
 According to the Forgetting Curve theory by Ebbinghaus, nearly 50% of the information from a lengthy training is simply forgotten within the first hour, while 70% of those data points are lost within 24 hours of completion.
 With all these things considered, keeping your training short can’t be overstated.

-EdApp’s e-learning authoring tool, apart from its ease of use, is also a great place to put together a microlearning course.
-Upon signing up to this platform, you’ll have access to their 80+ intuitively designed microlearning templates that are suited to a diverse set of learning methodologies.
+EdApp’s learning management system, apart from its ease of use, is also a great place to put together a microlearning course.
+Upon signing up to this learning platform, you’ll have access to their 80+ intuitively designed microlearning templates that are suited to a diverse set of learning methodologies.
 For instance, you may opt for their content templates to introduce new content to your salesforce, or their concept templates to reinforce key messages.

-What’s more, EdApp also offers a wide array of microlearning courses that you can deploy right away to your sales team.
-Take, for example, their microlearning course on The Language of Sales, which consists of three short courses discussing strategies on convincing their buyers and handling tough sales scenarios.
-They also offer this course about Improving your Sales Forecast, which can help you and your team identify the right tools and technology to enhance your organizational sales forecasts.
+What’s more, EdApp also offers a wide array of corporate sales training courses that you can deploy right away to your sales team.
+Take, for example, their microlearning course on The Language of Sales, which consists of three short training courses discussing strategies on convincing their buyers and handling tough sales scenarios.
+This saas also offers this training course about Improving your Sales Forecast, which can help you and your team identify the right tools and technology to enhance your organizational sales forecasts.
 Feel free to visit its e-learning content library to browse more sales training programs that you can roll out to your team.